mkopylec/recaptcha-spring-boot-starter-samples/README.md

-# reCAPTCHA Spring Boot Starter Samples
+# reCAPTCHA Spring Boot Starter samples
 Examples of how to use [reCAPTCHA Spring Boot Starter](https://github.com/mkopylec/recaptcha-spring-boot-starter) in web applications.

 ### Spring Web example